rovinski/rovinski.github.io/index.md

 * Print layout

 ## Free Version
-The Free Version features the design and tech of Hydejack, but only supports basic blogging.
+The Free Version features the design and tech of **Hydejack**, but only supports basic blogging.

 **[Download on GitHub][github]** -- or -- **[Use the RubyGem][gem]**